Four-manifolds, geometries and knots: Novikov rings and Ranicki's criterion

-Then to prove the theorem it suffices to show that $C^+$ and $C^-$ are each chain homotopy equivalent over $R$ to a complex of projective $R$-modules which is finitely generated in degrees $ \leq{d}$.
-As in [Ra95] there is an exact sequence of $R_{\alpha}[z^{-1}]$-module chain complexes
+Thus the $(d+1)$-skeletons of $C$, $C^+$ and $C^-$ satisfy ``algebraic transversality" in the sense of \cite{[Rn95]}.
+To prove the theorem it suffices to show that $C^+$ and $C^-$ are each chain homotopy equivalent over $R$ to a complex of projective $R$-modules which is finitely generated in degrees $ \leq{d}$.
+As in \cite{[Rn95]} there is an exact sequence of $R_{\alpha}[z^{-1}]$-module chain complexes

 Let $\tilde{i}$ denot the inclusion of $(C^-)^{[d+1]}$ into the central term.
 Inclusions on each component define a chain homomorphism

 such that the mapping cones of $\tilde{i}$ and $\tilde{j}$ are chain equivalent $R$-module chain complexes.
 The map induced by $\tilde{i}$ in homology is an epimorphism in degree $d$ and an isomorphism in degree $ < d$, since $H_i (\widehat{S}_- \otimes_{S} C^{[d+1]}) = 0$ for $ i \leq{d}$.
 In particular all homologies in degrees $ \leq{d}$ of the mapping cone of $\tilde{i}$ are 0.
 Hence all homologies of the mapping cone of $\tilde{j}$ are 0 in degrees $\leq d$.
 Then $(C^+)^{[d+1]}$ is homotopy equivalent over $R$ to a chain complex of projectives over $R$ whose $k$-skeleton is a summand of $(C^+)^{[d]} \cap (C^-)^{[d]}$.
 This completes the proof. \end{proof}